Engineering, Math & Science Academy (EMSA)

 EMSA offers two unique tracks tailored towards students’ interests, aspirations, and intended college majors.
 Students have the opportunity to select their track upon application.

-The Engineering Track is our original track and is aimed towards students interested in pursuing majors and careers in engineering and physics fields.
+The Engineering Track is designed for students interested in pursuing math-based majors and careers such as engineering, physics, chemistry, and computer science.

 To enter the program, students must currently be a junior and enrolled in (or have completed) one year of pre-calculus and/or trigonometry and chemistry, which they must complete with a grade of “B” or better.

-The following Engineering - Math - Science Academy Application materials should be received by the Math/Science/Business (MSB) Division office at Kishwaukee College no later than January 31 of the year in which the student plans to begin the Academy program.
+The following checklist items should be received by the Math/Science/Business (MSB) Division office at Kishwaukee College no later than January 31 of the year in which the student plans to begin the Academy program.
 Applications submitted after this date will be considered on a space availability basis.